 Other ex Peterborough United players, who had a great impact on the club, include George Boyd, Dean Hooper, Dominic Iorfa, Noel Luke, Fred Barber, Mick Halsall, Tommy Robson, Dennis Emery and Ken Charlery.

-The current Peterborough United manager is Grant McCann.
-McCann was given the Peterborough United manager job on a permanent basis in the summer of 2016, following a spell in charge as caretaker boss.
+The current Peterborough United manager is Steve Evans.
+Evans was given the Peterborough United manager job in 2018.

 Since 1989, the longest serving manager at Peterborough United is Barry Fry.
 Fry managed the club from May 1996 to May 2005, taking charge of 483 Peterborough United matches.
 Barry Fry also had short spell as caretaker boss in 2006, where he only managed the club for three games.